luisfelipehernandezmora/Selenium_Web_Testing/Selenium.md

 ## What is it?

-Is an **open source** module, provides many testing tools and webscraping elements as well.
+Is an **open source** module, that provides many testing tools and webscraping elements.
 Requires **higher coding skills** when compared with other web testing comercial softwares (all of them paid).
 Supports **multiple programming languages** like Java, Python, CSharp, Ruby, JavaScript and Kotlin.

 ## What we will do?
 1. We are going to explore the different options and capabilities of [Selenium](https://www.selenium.dev/documentation/).